GlobalFishingWatch/GFW_technical_documentation/Fishing-events.md

 ## Data Description

-New logic used to create Events
+Fishing events are constructed through the following steps:

+1. **After applying standard noise filter** e.g. `good_segment AS (SELECT seg_id FROM world-fishing-827.gfw_research.pipe_v20201001_segs WHERE good_seg AND positions > 10 AND NOT overlapping_and_short)`
-+ **Groups consecutive fishing positions in the same seg_id.** Night_loitering score is used in place of neural net score for squid jigger vessels.
+2. **Groups consecutive fishing positions in the same seg_id.** Night_loitering score is used in place of neural net score for squid jigger vessels.
-+ **Separates long events** defined as consecutive fishing positions separated by more than 10 km OR 2 hours apart.
+3. **Separates long events** defined as consecutive fishing positions separated by more than 10 km OR 2 hours apart in the same seg_id.
-+ **Joins close events** defined as fishing events within 1 hour AND 2 km of another fishing event
+4. **Joins close events** defined as fishing events separated by non-fishing positions but within 1 hour AND 2 km of another fishing event
-+ **Filters out short and fast moving vessel events**
->> a.
-Short events:
-> > * events shorter than 20 minutes
-> > * OR with 5 or fewer ais positions
-> > * OR with event distance of less than 0.5 km (50 meters for squid)
+5. **Filters out short and fast moving vessel events** defined as events shorter than 20 minutes _OR_ with 5 or fewer ais positions _OR_ with event distance of less than 0.5 km (50 meters for squid)

->> b.
-Fast vessel events:
-> > * events with average vessel speed of 10 knots per hour or greater
+6. **Filters out fast moving vessel events** defined as events with average vessel speed of 10 knots per hour or greater

 ## Caveats & Known Issues